 Accepted factors that contribute to the formation of the thrombus (known as Virchow’s Triad) are:

-Risk factors for developing DVT are long immobility after surgery or hospitalization, obesity, estrogen based contraception, air travel (hence the nickname of “economy class syndrome”), recent cancer treatment, previous episodes of DVT etc.
+Risk factors for developing DVT are long immobility after surgery or hospitalisation, obesity, estrogen based contraception, air travel (hence the nickname of “economy class syndrome”), recent cancer treatment, previous episodes of DVT etc.

 Complications of DVT are: Pulmonary Embolism (PE), postphlebitic syndrome and chronic venous insufficiency.